-Power hungry appliances strain your homes electrical systems causing power surges.
+Power-hungry appliances strain your home’s electrical systems causing power surges.
 When you turn off such machines, the power current redistributes to other electronics, such as the computer, TV, or lights.

-While most computers and power supply can handle small power surges, a big wave is likely to fry your motherboard.
+While most computers and power supplies can handle small power surges, a big wave is likely to fry your motherboard.
 Having a surge protector keeps the recurrent power surges from harming your electrical devices.

-2. Believe the charging myths.
+2. Believe in charging myths.

-The insides of lithium battery are in constant state of decay, meaning that all batteries have borrowed time from the get-go.
+The insides of lithium batteries are in a constant state of decay, meaning that all batteries have borrowed time from the get-go.
 Therefore, you shouldn’t readily buy into the widespread myths that purport to increase the lifespan of your batteries.
 In any case, most of them are harmful to your devices.

 Do fall for advice that goes along the lines of freezing your phone could help increase the battery lifespan.
 At best, you’d only succeed in damaging your phone.
-The same case applies to drain the battery power to zero before recharging — recharge when it’s between 30 and 40 percent.
+The same case applies to draining the battery power to zero before recharging — recharge when it’s between 30 and 40 percent.